adobe/aem-experimentation/README.md

 # Franklin Experience Decisioning

-The Franklin Experience Decisioning plugin helps you quickly set up experimentation and personalization on your Franklin project.
+The Franklin Experience Decisioning plugin helps you quickly set up experimentation and segmentation on your Franklin project.

 ## Features